Agustina Solano

 Agustina Solano García Tejera (born 5 April 1995) is an Argentine-born Chilean field hockey player.
+She plays for German club Zehlendorfer Wespen.

+Career

+Club hockey

+In August 2024, Solano moved to Germany to play for Zehlendorfer Wespen.

+National team

 Solano made her junior debut at the 2016 Women's Pan-Am Junior Championship, where the team won a bronze medal.
 From this tournament, the team qualified for the 2016 Women's Hockey Junior World Cup, where Solano also represented Chile.

 Solano made her international debut for the Chile senior team at the 2016-17 Hockey World League Semifinal in Johannesburg, South Africa.

 Solano was part of the Chile team at the 2017 Women's Pan American Cup.
 At the tournament, the team recorded a historic 4–3 victory over the United States.